MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-commands/Add-alias.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Add alias
+# add alias

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-Adds aliases to the alias environment.
-If used without parameters, **add alias** displays help at the command prompt.
+adds aliases to the alias environment. if used without parameters, **add alias** displays help at the command prompt.

-For examples of how to use this command, see [Examples](#BKMK_examples).
+for examples of how to use this command, see [Examples](#BKMK_examples).

 ## Syntax